Ficus montana

-Ficus montana (common name, oakleaf fig) is a species of subtropical climbing fig plant.
+Ficus montana (common name oakleaf fig) is a species of subtropical climbing fig. It is a subshrub or shrub native to Bangladesh, western Indochina (Laos, Myanmar, and Thailand) and western Malesia (Borneo, Java, Peninsular Malaysia, and Sumatra).
 Leaves are 3 to 5 inches long.
 The leaves are shaped like oak leaves which gives its common name.
 It is grown as a houseplant, in offices and in shopping malls.
 It is slow growing.
 It is often confused with the tiny F. pumila quercifolia, which is a vining species that creeps on the surface of soil.
 The Latin specific epithet montana refers to mountains or coming from mountains.